01mayankpatel/BankApp/README.md

  - Check Balance Status
  - Money Transaction
  - Transaction History
- - Logout
+ - Logout<br>
- Cannot display the actual site because it is not connected to any database.
+ Cannot display the actual site because it is not connected to any database. <br>
- You can watch the source code from link given  below : https://github.com/01mayankpatel/Bankapp
+ You can watch the source code from link given  below :<br>
+ https://github.com/01mayankpatel/Bankapp